Skip to main content

 $4d.today()

-The 4D method does not receive any parameters but it does return the value of $0 to the callback function called by 4D after the execution of the method.
+The 4D method does not receive any parameters but it does return the result to the callback function called by 4D after the execution of the method.
 We want to display the date in the HTML page that is loaded by the web area.

 Here is the code of the HTML page: